kaplanrehab/zotero-sync-pg/README.md

 # Sync

 Run `npm start` after changes to your Zotero library.
 First sync might take very long depending on the size of your library.

+When sync is done, you can select from `public.items`, which is a view over the synced data.